micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan_config/index.md

 ## NuttX network configuration

-Push the reset buttom and type to times enter.
-Now the NSH console should be output throught the terminal.
+Push the reset button and type Enter two times.
+Now the NSH console should be output through the terminal.
 Type ``?`` to check if every application is flashed.
-It should appear the next output.
+The following output should appear.

 ```bash
 nsh> ?